evoth/esp-intervalometer/README.md

 ## To-do

+- Clean up code and migrate to Svelte 5
 - Better error handling (count number, notify user, etc.)
 - Ability to set duration (either time or number of shots)
 - Ability to add delay (time or amount of time)